sogko/pussshy/README.md

 # Pussshy
  Pussshy is a forked version of [Christopher Yee's Pushy](https://github.com/christophery/pushy/), a responsive off-canvas navigation menu using CSS transforms & transitions.

-It has been re-written to include several new modern features thats going to make you web application more robust.
+It has been re-written to include several new modern features thats going to make your web application more robust.

 ## Features
 New and modern features included in this version: